bishal-baral/collaBoard/README.md

 # CollaBoard

-A whiteboard application to built using React, Socket.io and Express.
+A whiteboard application built using React, Socket.io and Express.
 Current features include live whiteboard sharing, color picking and erasing.

 To test it out, open the heroku link on two different tabs <br />